Ventana Sur

 Ventana Sur (/es/, lit.
 'South Window') is a marketplace for Latin American film and television works and projects held annually in late November or early December.
 Inaugurated in 2009, it was organized jointly by Argentina's National Institute of Cinema and Audiovisual Arts (INCAA) and the Cannes Film Festival's Marché du Film and held in Buenos Aires, Argentina, for the first 15 editions.
-For the 2024 16th edition, which was held in Montevideo, Uruguay, the organizers were joined by the Film and Audiovisual Agency of Uruguay (ACAU).
-The 2025 edition is scheduled to take place in Buenos Aires, and the 2026 edition in Montevideo.
+Since the 2024 16th edition, which was held in Montevideo, Uruguay, the Film and Audiovisual Agency of Uruguay (ACAU) has joined the organizers.
+The 2025 edition took place in Buenos Aires, and the 2026 edition is scheduled to take place in Montevideo.